Austrian Airlines

 We build your Austrian Airlines-specific case

 We submit a formal EC261 claim letter to Austrian's claims department in Vienna, citing the specific ECJ ruling that applies to your disruption.
 Austrian's cooperative approach means most valid claims are paid within 4–6 weeks.
-If Austrian rejects a valid claim, we escalate to the Austrian Civil Aviation Authority — their ADR decisions are binding and Austrian's compliance rate exceeds 80%.
+If Austrian rejects a valid claim, we escalate to the Austrian Civil Aviation Authority — their ADR decisions are binding and Austrian's ADR process is available for escalation.

 Submission, escalation, and payment

-Austrian payouts are typically processed within 5–7 business days of approval.
+Austrian payouts are typically processed within a few business days of approval.
 Austrian generally pays via bank transfer rather than travel vouchers.

 05Regulation & Jurisdiction